grafana/mimir/docs/configuration/config-file-reference.md

 [default_evaluation_interval: <duration> | default = 1m]

 # Active query tracker monitors active queries, and writes them to the file in
 # given directory.
-If Mimir discovers any queries in this log during startup, it
+If any queries are discovered in this file during startup, it
 # will log them to the log file.
 Setting to empty value disables active query
 # tracker, which also disables -querier.max-concurrent option.
 # CLI flag: -querier.active-query-tracker-dir